 - Noticeably poor body control

-- Spasticity, contractions or tightness of the muscles (usually in the legs)
+- Spasticity, contractions, or tightness of the muscles (usually in the legs)

 - Impaired vision and lack of eye control

 A cranial ultrasound is often the first diagnostic imaging tool used in diagnosing PVL.
-This is similar to a pregnancy ultrasound but it is performed on the baby's head and gives doctors images of the brain.
-The image results of a cranial ultrasound analyzed to spot abnormalities associated with PVL.
-A Computed Tomography ("CT") scan and an MRI (Magnetic Resonance Imaging), are also used in the diagnosis of PVL.PVL Treatment & Prognosis
+A cranial ultrasound is similar to a pregnancy ultrasound.
+It is performed on the newborn's head and gives doctors images of the brain.
+The image results of a cranial ultrasound are analyzed to spot abnormalities associated with PVL.
+A Computed Tomography ("CT") scan and an MRI (Magnetic Resonance Imaging) are also used in the diagnosis of PVL.PVL Treatment & Prognosis

-The unfortunate reality is that there is currently no effective treatment available for PVL.
+There is currently no effective treatment for PVL.
 Once the damage occurs, the decayed white matter in the brain will never regenerate and cannot be repaired or restored.
 Although PVL is a permanent injury, careful monitoring and effective management of the condition can help limit its long term effects and symptoms.

-PVL is not a progressive condition so its symptoms do not gradually worsen a child gets older.
+PVL is not a progressive condition so its symptoms do not gradually worsen as the child gets older.
 The damage to the white matter occurs during brain development and does not continue to expand after birth.
-Although not progressive, the physical symptoms of PVL usually become more and more noticeable as the child ages.PVL vs. White Matter Disease
+Although not progressive, the physical symptoms of PVL usually become more and more noticeable as the child ages.What Is Difference Between PVL and White Matter Disease?

-White matter serves as a protective coating for the nerve fiber network that connects spinal cord and the brain.
+White matter serves as a protective coating for the nerve fiber network that connects the spinal cord and the brain.
 These nerve pathways are important because the brain uses them to transmit impulse signals through the spine to control body movement.
 White matter is comprised largely of a white fatty substance called myelin.
 White matter disease happens when the myelin in the white matter breaks down and decays away leaving nerve fibers exposed which causes interruption of the signals from the brain to the body.